vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/82eb1f11-4aed-456b-b2b1-1679cae06743)

 <aside>
-💡 In the BROADCAST NETWORK TYPE, ROUTERS will only form a FULL OSPF ADJACENCY with the DR and the BDR of the SEGMENT!
+💡 In the Broadcast Mạng TYPE, ROUTERS will only form a FULL OSPF ADJACENCY with the DR and the BDR of the Đoạn!

 </aside>